 Basement Mistake#5: Ineffective Sound Resistance

-This is a brand new course of mine and I’m offering a big discount for the next week to kick it off.
+This is one of my most popular online courses, and it’s also one that keeps people out of some serious trouble.
 If you’re planning to finish (or refinish) your basement, then this course will help you do things right.
 It’s useful whether you plan to do the work yourself or hire a contractor.

 What You Get:

-- full access to the online version of the course – no time limits
+- lifetime access to the online version of the course – no time limits

 - download a PDF version of the course – 6 big sections in all